datopian/datahub/site/content/docs/deploying-your-portaljs-app.md

 ---
 title: Deploying your PortalJS app
-description: 'Learn to deploy PortalJS apps'
+description: 'Learn how to deploy PortalJS apps to Vercel and Cloudflare'
 ---

 Finally, let's learn how to deploy PortalJS apps to Vercel or Cloudflare Pages.